-Alabama veteran who made steel flag for Trump now donating more art to coronavirus responders
+Alabama veteran who made steel flag for Trump now donating art to coronavirus responders

 Now times are different in the midst of a pandemic when Americans are focused on their health and livelihoods and not buying new home decor.
 So Wayne retooled his business to focus on giving back to the people on the frontlines of the deadly coronavirus.

 His company is also benefiting from the federal government's new Paycheck Protection Program to help small businesses impacted by the coronavirus.
-On April 8, he received a $238,800 forgivable loan to help cover his employee's payroll.
+On April 8, he received a $238,800 forgivable loan to help cover his employees' payroll.

 The free artwork promotion is still going on.
 What's been most gratifying to Wayne has been seeing positive posts on social media of coronavirus responders receiving the free items from friends, families and sometimes strangers.
 Families, for example, have been ordering the Postal Service steel wall art and leaving them for their mail carriers as a surprise thank you.